JOHN LOCKE

 About

 Hello.
-I live in New York and work at RMA.
+I live in New York and work at The Living.
 I hold a graduate degree from Columbia University's GSAPP and an undergraduate architecture degree from the University of Texas at Austin.
-I have more than six years of combined professional experience at both SOM in New York and Randall Stout Architects in L.A .
+I have more than seven years of professional experience at noted architecture firms, including New York-based Rogers Marvel Architects and SOM.
 I also tackle freelance graphic and photography work with my partner in crime, the multi-talented Jackie Caradonio at Lion in Oil.
 In addition, I teach a course, Hacking the Urban Experience, at Columbia.
-View my CV here: CV(html) or CV(pdf) .
+View my CV here: CV(html).
 Thanks and have a nice day.

 Contact